STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: Discussion

-Regarding GBCE, the use of noun phrases as basis for reducing the point of interest was in general successful.
-However, one could think about adding further rule sets, specifically for the different types of tests.
-On the one hand, this should achieve better results.
-On the other hand, the success depends on the re-usability of the rules that can be applied for every test. \extended{A risk is that this possibly needs a high number of specifically customized rules.
-Since a purely rule-based approach performs well for structured patterns like IP addresses or URLs, it may be possible, that creating a labeled set of data for the training of a neural network could be a better trade-off than the creating rules for a rule-based approach.
-Especially since there are more differing structural patterns than expected.} Regarding ABAE, there are some improvements that could be implemented for our tool.
-More effort could be put into the dataset for tasks like sentence splitting, filtering of ``bad'' sentences and to check, and adapt the language filter in regards to domain specific technical terms. \extended{One could also train models with a wider range of parameters, some that we touched like the number of aspects and different datasets, as well as some that we did not cover like experimenting with the (word) embedding size or trying a different optimizer.} The evaluation could also be expanded to calculate the output distribution of the models to check if all outputs are used to an equal amount.
-Another direction of research could also be to exploit current Transformer models~\cite{BERT}, which however again will require labeled training data.
+\extended{Regarding ABAE, there are some improvements that could be implemented for our tool.
+More effort could be put into the dataset for tasks like sentence splitting, filtering of ``bad'' sentences, and to check and adapt the language filter in regards to domain specific technical terms.} \extended{One could also train models with a wider range of parameters, some that we touched like the number of aspects and different datasets, as well as some that we did not cover like experimenting with the (word) embedding size or trying a different optimizer.} \extended{The evaluation could also be expanded to calculate the output distribution of the models to check if all outputs are used to an equal amount.
+Another direction of research could also be to exploit current Transformer models~\cite{BERT}, which however again will require labeled training data.}

 \extended{Beyond the discussion of main results, threats to validity, generalization, and practical impact and future work, we also conducted an extensive retrospective analysis of the lessons learned during our research.
 These lessons learned are reported as Appendix~\ref{sec:lessonslearned}.}